Every storm runs, runs out of rain

 "Is that what that letter was about?"
 Grace asked, crossing her arms.

 "Don't be mad," Skylar sighed.
 "I promise I will be back with plenty of time for us to hang out this summer.
-It's just…I really wanna do this.
+It's just…I really want to do this.
 It'd be a dream come true."

 Victoire shot Grace a look before smiling at Skylar.
 "Congratulations, Skye.
 It really does sound like an amazing opportunity.
-It's Madrid!"
+It's Barcelona!"

 Skylar smiled.
 "Thanks, Vic."